Why Mormons Question

 Why Mormons Question is a service of Mormon Stories and the Open Stories Foundation.
 Mormon Stories explicitly seeks to align all operations with the Mormon Stories Shared Values Statement.
 Additionally, we endeavor to ensure that the projects we undertake 1) support individuals in Mormon-related faith crises, 2) save marriages, 3) heal families, and 4) celebrate, challenge, and advance Mormon culture in healthy ways.

 The Why Mormons Question project is possibly the least understood of all of the Mormon Stories and Open Stories Foundation undertakings.
 Many argue that research intended to investigate the phenomenon of questioning and loss of belief in the Internet age necessarily seeks to destroy faith and families and therefore directly contradicts foundation objectives numbers two and three (above).
-To be clear, Mormon Stories and the Open Stories Foundation do not seek to promote or destroy faith.
-Rather, we work to maintain a neutral stance in regards to the outcomes of individual faith journeys.
+To be clear, Mormon Stories and the Open Stories Foundation do not seek to destroy faith — and in fact, we have created the podcast “A Thoughtful Faith” with the explicit desire to support/promote thoughtful, well-informed faith.

-Further, Mormon Stories and the Open Stories Foundation also believe that the Why Mormons Question project does, in fact, have the potential to save marriages and heal families.
+Further, Mormon Stories and the Open Stories Foundation believe that the Why Mormons Question project has the potential to save marriages and heal families.
 In many cases, miscommunications and conflict in familial relationships can be avoided when family members have access to information and resources that can help them understand and empathize with one another.
 The Why Mormons Question project seeks to make this information available as safely as possible to all who genuinely seek to understand what their loved ones are learning and are subsequently struggling with.

-Again, the information on this site is not intended to change anyone or to draw individuals into or out of Mormonism, although we cannot guarantee that personal changes will not occur.
+Again, the information on this site is not intended to draw individuals out of Mormonism.
 The information found on this website is simply intended to be information.
 We have done our best to present it with honesty and compassion for all who now or once loved Mormonism.
 We understand that God, belief and family cultural traditions are often held close to the heart and that it can be challenging to encounter information that does not always place something one strongly identifies with in a positive light.
 Although many hearts have been broken by the information that is available on the Internet, we have accepted that the information will not disappear if we choose not to look at it.
 For better or for worse, we no longer have the luxury of living in a society that will allow us, our children, or our children’s children to protect themselves from information that, admittedly, can be painful when it is first encountered.

 Last of all, we sincerely hope that the resources on this website will validate and support those who are suffering because of the information they have accessed online.